delta-io/delta-rs/docs/usage/optimize/small-file-compaction-with-optimize.md

 Let’s start by creating a Delta table with a lot of small files so we can demonstrate the usefulness of the `optimize` command.

-Start by writing a function that generates on thousand rows of random data given a timestamp.
+Start by writing a function that generates one thousand rows of random data given a timestamp.

 === "Python"
     ```python